- Brian De Palma

 Those who failed to recognize the genius of the film failed to see that De Palma fully devotes his picture to exciting but less romantic ideas about the spy genre.
-Which is to say that he removes the occasional melodrama of the James Bond series, its sexiness and low-brow accessibility.
+This is to say that he removes the occasional melodrama of the James Bond series, its sexiness, and low-brow accessibility.
 The film minimizes the personal drama that, in Hollywood anyway (and later in Mission: Impossible 3), goes with the territory.
 That these characters are smarter than you or me, and their schemes are not simple, is a given.
-Consider this: Would real CIA agents—or in this case IMF (Impossible Mission Force) agents—have a deeply personal stake in every operation?
+Consider this: Would real CIA agents—or, in this case, IMF (Impossible Mission Force) agents—have a deeply personal stake in every operation?
 Would they quip endlessly?
 Would they wink at their hidden cameras and say, “Why am I always in the wrong place at the wrong time?”
 De Palma doesn’t think so.
 The film’s scenario and viewer involvement stems from the task at hand, how the plot twists and turns as the audience races to catch up, and how characters trained to be reserved use their skills in inventive ways.
 It might be called unemotional as a result, but are real-life spies known for their dramatics?